ARpatterns/catalog/README.md

 To design reactive systems, breaking down the system’s behavior into discrete events, conditions, and actions provides a structured and modular approach.

 Description of the [ECA Pattern](eca.md)

+## AR Pattern Diagram
+All of the patterns are documented in a standardized way explained in the [AR Pattern Diagram](https://github.com/ARpatterns/diagram) repository.